 “The Think Ahead programme has given me a deeper understanding of the impact that mental health can have on both the individual and the people who care for them.”

 To cover the Summer Institute and Year One, you will receive a tax-free training bursary of £17,200 outside London or £19,100 inside London, paid monthly.
 In Year Two, you will be employed as a newly qualified social worker and receive a taxable salary.
 Your exact salary will depend on the NHS Trust or Local Authority employing you, but will typically range from around £21,000 to £33,000 depending on where you are located.

 You can find out more on our How the programme works page.

 Who we’re looking for

-Previous participants have held undergraduate degrees ranging from film studies, English literature, sports science and archaeology, through to politics, sociology and psychology.
+Previous participants have held undergraduate degrees ranging from film studies, English literature, law, sports science and archaeology, through to politics, business studies, sociology and psychology.

 One common strand among all of our participants is a shared passion and commitment to making a tangible difference to the lives of people with mental health problems.

 To learn more about our previous participants’ stories, visit our Who we’re looking for page.